General Resort Information

 w/DVC Villas - Hawaii

 The 378 room Boardwalk Inn captures the feel of the '20s and '30s Eastern Seaboard.
-Crescent Lake makes a beautiful place to stroll around the Boardwalk.
+Set on the shores of Crescent Lake, it is a beautiful place to stroll.
 The Boardwalk itself is reminiscent of an easy going era of entertainment, dining, and vacation fun.
 The lighthearted, yet elegant atmosphere is pleasing to just about any age.

 The lobby has beautiful furnishings, whimsical carousel rugs, interesting models of roller coasters and carousels, and music that will take you back to the Great Gatsby era.
 The window seats along the hall of the lobby are inviting conversation areas.
 The chandeliers and hard wood floors add an air of elegance to this lively, fun at heart resort.
 Outside the lobby is a wonderful deck with chairs to sit back and people watch, read a book, or just take a few moments to relax.